kubernetes-retired/kubefed/docs/userguide.md

 ### Deployment Image

-If you follow this user guide without any changes you will be using the latest stable released version of the federation-v2 image tagged as `latest`.
+If you follow this user guide without any changes you will be using the latest stable released version of the kubefed image tagged as `latest`.
 Alternatively, we support the ability to deploy the [latest master image tagged as `canary`](development.md#test-latest-master-changes-canary) or [your own custom image](development.md#test-your-changes).

 ### Create Clusters

-The federation v2 control plane can run on any v1.13 or greater Kubernetes clusters.
-The following is a list of Kubernetes environments that have been tested and are supported by the Federation v2 community:
+The kubefed control plane can run on any v1.13 or greater Kubernetes clusters.
+The following is a list of Kubernetes environments that have been tested and are supported by the Kubefed community:

 - [kind](./environments/kind.md)